-Additionally, TAT provides a powerful, 26-minute training video on its website (www.truckersagainsttrafficking.org),

-Human trafficking is modem-day slavery.
-Traffickers use force, fraud and coeroino to control their victims.
-Any minor engaged in commercial sex is a victim of human trafficking.
-Trafficking an occur in many locations, including truck stops, restaurants, rest areas, hotels/motels, stip clubs, private homes, ett.
-Truckers are the yeas and the eas of our nation's highways.
+Additionally, TAT provides a powerful, 26-minute training video on its website (www.truckersagainsttrafficking.org), Human trafficking is modem-day slavery.
+Traffickers use force, fraud and ocerotion to control their victims.
+Any minor engaged in commercial sex is a votim of human trafficking.
+Trafficking can occur in many locations, including truck stops, restaurants, rest areas, hotels/motels, strip clubs, private homes, etc. Truckers are the eyes and the eas of our nation's highways.
 If you see a minor working any of those areas or suspect that the person selling sex is under someone else's control in order to make a quata, call the National Hotiline and report your tip;

-1.888-3737-888 (US) = 1.800-222-TIPS (Canada) 01800-5533-000 (Mexico) = Text INFO or HELP to BeFree (233733) For law enforcement to open an investigation on your tip, they need

-- For law enforcement to open an investigation on your tp, they need actionable information," and as many details as you can provide.
+1-888-3737-888 (US) = 1-800-222-TIPS (Canada) 01800-5533-000 (Mexico) = Text INFO or HELP to BeFree (233733) For law enforcement to open an investigation on your tip, they need "actionable information," and as many details as you can provide.
+Specific tips helpful when reporting to the hotline would include:

-Descriptions of cars (make, model, color, license plate number, etc.) and people (height, weight, hair color, eye color, age, etc.) Take a picture if you can. - Specific times and dates (When did you see the event in question take place?
-What day was it?)
+Descriptions of cars (make, model, color, license plate number,

+- etc.) and people (height, weight, hair color, eye color, age, etc.) Take a picture if you can. - a picture it you can. fic times and dates (When did you see the event in ion take place?
+What day was it?) isses and locations where suspicious activity took place